 For a resistive load, load terminal voltage is proportionally related to load terminal current.
-This made it easy to step from (9) to (10) while developing the full state equations (11) for the current loop in the previous section.
+This made it easy to step from (10) to (11), while developing the full-state equations (12) for the current loop in the previous section.
 For a more complicated LTI load model, the delay model of the voltage loop may not be as easy to apply.
-In this case, we can exploit the guaranteed, large-signal transient characteristics of the voltage loop to develop other useful control models and approaches.
+In this case, we can exploit the guaranteed large-signal transient characteristics of the voltage loop to develop other useful control models and approaches.

-Once again, the DT current loop steps with index N = Qn where n is the index of the voltage loop and Q is a positive integer.
-We now add the additional constraint that the voltage loop, given a new reference, will drive the output voltage to this reference in many fewer than Qsteps of the index n.
+Once again, the DT current loop steps with index N, where the index of the voltage loop n=QN and Q is a positive integer.
+We now add the additional constraint that the voltage loop, given a new reference, will drive the output voltage to this reference in many fewer than Q steps of the index n.
 This condition is ensured through judicious selection of Q and the closed-loop pole locations of the voltage loop.
-Given these conditions, the voltage loop may be modeled as a zero-order hold (ZOH) on the time scale of the outer current loop.
+Given these conditions, the voltage loop may be modeled as a ZOH on the time scale of the outer current loop.